-- Degrade the peak-hour level of service (LOS) on one or more streets at one or more intersections (both signalized and non-signalized) in the project vicinity from an acceptable peak-hour Level of Service (LOS) (e.g., LOS A, B, C, or D) to an unacceptable peak-hour LOS (e.g., LOS E or F); or - Substantially worsen an already existing unacceptable peak-hour LOS on one or more streets or at one or more intersections in the project vicinity.
-"Substantially worsen" includes an increase in delay at an intersection by 10 seconds or more when project-generated traffic is included (it should be noted that for purposes of CO analysis the threshold of significance is worse than LOS D, however for purposes of traffic analysis the City's LOS threshold for acceptable operations is LOS C).
+• Degrade the peak-hour level of service (LOS) on one or more streets at one or more intersections (both signalized and non-signalized) in the project vicinity from an acceptable peak-hour Level of Service (LOS) (e.g., LOS A, B, C, or D) to an unacceptable peak-hour LOS (e.g., LOS E or F); or

+Substantially worsen an already existing unacceptable peak-hour LOS on one or more streets or at one or more intersections in the project vicinity.
+"Substantially worsen" includes an increase in delay at an intersection by 10 seconds or more when projectgenerated traffic is included (it should be noted that for purposes of CO analysis the threshold of significance is worse than LOS D, however for purposes of traffic analysis the City's LOS threshold for acceptable operations is LOS C).

-According to the air quality modeling performed in Raney's 2020 report for the development of a 274-unit multi-family residential complex at this project site (the results of which are considered to be conservative because the proposed project is now 237 units), operation of the Page 27 of Mitigated Negative Declaration/Mitigation Monitoring Program project would result in maximum mobile source CO emissions of 131.27 lbs/day.
+According to the air quality modeling performed in the RCH 2022 report for the development of the projects at this project site, operation of the project would result in maximum mobile source CO emissions of 192.17 lbs/day.
 Consequently, CO emissions related to operation of the project would be far below the 550 lbs/day screening threshold used by PCAPCD.
 Therefore, according to the PCAPCD's screening methodology for localized CO emissions, the project would not be expected to generate substantial concentrations of localized CO emissions.

 In addition to the CO emissions discussed above, Toxic Air Contaminants (TACs) are also a category of environmental concern.
-The California Air Resources Board (CARB) Air Quality and Land Use Handbook: A Community Health Perspective (Handbook) provides recommendations for siting new sensitive land uses near sources typically associated with significant levels of TAC emissions, including, but not limited to, freeways and high traffic roads, distribution centers, and rail yards.
+The California Environmental Protection Agency and California Air Resources Board (CARB) Air Quality and Land Use Handbook: A Community Health Perspective ("2005 CARB Handbook"), published in 2005, provides recommendations for siting new sensitive land uses near sources typically associated with significant levels of TAC emissions, including, but not limited to, freeways and high traffic roads, distribution centers, and rail yards.
 CARB has identified diesel particulate matter (DPM) from diesel-fueled engines as a TAC.
 High volume freeways/roadways, stationary diesel engines, and facilities attracting heavy and constant diesel traffic were identified as having the highest associated health risks from DPM.
 Health risks from TACs are a function of both the concentration of emissions and the duration of exposure.
 Health-related risks associated with DPM in particular are primarily associated with long-term exposure and associated risk of contracting cancer.